notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 If you want access to a Windows environment variable (like `TMP`), use the standard `%`-notation for windows variables (like `%TMP%`).

+### v8.5.3 `shortcuts.xml` updates

+In Notepad++ v8.5.2 and earlier, if you had a "special character" in your macro or run-menu command -- whether it was in the name of the macro/command or in text that it uses -- then inside the XML, it would be stored as an XML entity.
+For example, `☺` would be stored as `&#x263a;` or `π` as `&#x03C0;` .

+In Notepad++ v8.5.3, it changed to storing those characters as actual UTF-8 encoded characters, and it treats nearly all entities as raw text.
+Thus, `&#x03C0;` is interpreted by v8.5.3  (and newer) as 8 characters, not an entity-representation of the underlying character.

+There are still a small number of entities that _will_ be recognized inside macros, even in v8.5.3 and newer:

+* The 5 predefined XML named-entities: `&amp; &lt; &gt; &apos; &quot;`

+* Any of the hexadecimal entities that only include two hex digits, like `&#x0D;` and `&#x0A;` for `CR` and `LF`, and `&#x22;` for double-quotes.
+This notation works for all ASCII codepoints from 1 (`&#x01;` for the `SOH` character) through 127 (`&#x7F;` for the `DEL` character)

+This change in interpretation may make it so your old macros or run-menu commands don't work as expected.
+You can follow the instructions in the [Notepad++ Community Forum FAQ entry](https://community.notepad-plus-plus.org/topic/24464/faq-desk-v8-5-3-and-newer-macros-and-run-menu-commands) to see how to update your `shortcuts.xml` to be compatible with Notepad++ v8.5.3 and newer.

 ## User Interface settings: `config.xml`

 The following sections are defined: